Zou-Bo/MomentumED.jl/README.md

     ```
     This will install the packages from their local subdirectories, allowing Julia to correctly resolve the dependency between them.

-Once the packages are registered in the Julia General Registry, you will be able to install them simply with `Pkg.add("MomentumED")`.
+The packages are registered in the Julia General Registry, you are able to install them simply with `Pkg.add("MomentumED")`.
+Then you can still run the Landau level examples with the added versions of packages.

 ## Structure and Dependency